clover-eric/anx-calibre-manager/README.md

 - **Book Management**:
   - > "What are the 5 most recently added books?
 Send the first one to my Kindle."
   - > "Push the book 'Dune' to my Anx reader."
+  - > "Upload the book 'The Three-Body Problem' from my Anx library to Calibre."
   - > "Generate an audiobook for the book 'The Three-Body Problem'."
   - > "What is the status of the audiobook generation for 'The Three-Body Problem'?"